ch-ckmate/BackPlanner/README.md

 You can choose a color between this collection:  http://www.colors.commutercreative.com/grid/
-Just substitute the color name so for example: instead of "white"-->"darkblue"
+Just substitute the color name, so for example: instead of "white"-->"darkblue"